 Teaching and Presenting

-A professor of English at Wenatchee Valley College, Derek Sheffield serves as co-chair of the Sustainability Committee and with biologist Dr. Dan Stephens teaches Northwest Nature Writing, a learning community that blends the study of field ecology with creative writing.
+A professor of English at Wenatchee Valley College, Derek Sheffield serves as co-chair of the Sustainability Committee with geologist Dr. Joan Qazi and with biologist Dr. Dan Stephens teaches Northwest Nature Writing, a learning community that blends the study of field ecology with writing.
 He has won the WVC Excellence in Teaching Award a record five times and has twice served as the commencement speaker by request of the students.
 In 2016, he won the Linda Schultz Herzog Faculty Member of the Year Award.

-He has presented and taught at many conferences and universities, including AWP, ASLE, WLA, CCHA, the Cascadia Poetry Festival, the Skagit River Poetry Festival, LitFuse, the Beargrass Writing Retreat, the Sowell Collection Conference, Gonzaga University, Southern Utah University, Central Washington University, and the University of Washington.
-He has also been a visiting faculty member of the Northwest Institute of Literary Arts low-residency MFA program.
+He has presented and taught at many conferences and universities, including AWP, ASLE, WLA, CCHA, the Cascadia Poetry Festival, the Skagit River Poetry Festival, Get Lit!, LitFuse, Fishtrap, the Beargrass Writing Retreat, the Sowell Collection Conference, Gonzaga University, Southern Utah University, and the University of Washington.
+He has also been a visiting faculty member of the Northwest Institute of Literary Arts low-residency MFA program and of the English Department at Central Washington University.
 In cooperation with Humanities Washington and the Great Books Foundation, he has worked with veterans in central Washington through discussion groups focused on the literature of war.